Guiding Principles for Assessment of Student Learning Outcomes

 - We affirm the importance of developing student learning outcomes that are derived

-from our mission and vision statements: Kishwaukee College improves lives through
+from our mission and vision statements: Kishwaukee College improves lives by providing

 - We maintain that the outcomes we develop should apply to all of the different constituencies